microsoft/mattersim/docs/examples/batch_relaxation_example.rst

     # Here, we generate a list of ASE Atoms objects we want to relax
     atoms = [bulk("C"), bulk("Mg"), bulk("Si"), bulk("Ni")]

+    # And then perturb them a bit so that relaxation is not trivial
+    for atom in atoms:
+        atom.rattle(stdev=0.1)

     # Run the relaxation
     relaxation_trajectories = relaxer.relax(atoms)